Global Sound Movement

 Capturing the Spirit of Xiongxian: GSM’s Sampling Expedition

-In March 2018, the Global Sound Movement (GSM) traveled to Xiongxian, China, on a groundbreaking mission to preserve the region’s rich musical heritage.
+In March 2018, the Global Sound Movement (GSM) travelled to Xiongxian, China, on a groundbreaking mission to preserve the region’s rich musical heritage.
 This project aimed to record and sample the unique sounds of Xiongxian’s traditional instruments, bringing their timeless tones to a global audience.

 The Instruments: A Symphony of Tradition